 Linux merge command

 merge analyzes three files -- an original file, and two modified versions of the original -- and compares them, line-by-line, attempting to resolve the differences between the two sets of modifications to create a single, unified file which represents both sets of changes.

 Depending on the differences between the two sets of changes, this may be an automatic process or may require user input.

 If neither set of changes conflicts with the other, merge can usually figure out what to do on its own.
-But if the two sets of changes conflict — for example, if the same line of text is worded differently in both modified files — merge will show the conflict in the resulting merged file.
+But if the two sets of changes conflict — for example, if the same line of text is worded differently in both modified files — merge shows the conflict in the resulting merged file.

 merge incorporates all changes that lead from file2 to file3 into file1.
 The result ordinarily goes into file1.